taophp/caddy-tailor/sites/themes/pixy/README.md

 Developped for the [PixyBlue website](https://pixyblue.com).

-Based on the BaseOnePage theme.
+Based on the BaseOnePage2d theme.